Blog

 • Standard All Access: Users added in this role have full access without admin privileges and access to Payroll.

-• Standard No Access: Users added in this role have limited permissions: they can submit their own timesheets but cannot access accounting features.
+• Standard No Access: Users assigned to this role have limited permissions; they can submit their own timesheets but cannot access accounting features.

-• Accounts Receivable Manager: Users added in this role can view and have access to sales, customers, and A/R reports.
+• Accounts Receivable Manager: Users assigned to this role can view and access sales, customers, and A/R reports.
 (This role was previously called Standard Limited Customers Only.)

-• Accounts Payable Manager: Users added in this role can view and have all-in access to expenses, vendors, and A/P reports.
+• Accounts Payable Manager: Users assigned to this role can view and have full access to expenses, vendors, and A/P reports.
 (This role was previously called Standard Limited Vendors Only.)

-• Standard Limited Customers and Vendors: Users added in this role can view and have access to do everything with Customers and Sales, as well as Vendors and Expenses.
+• Standard Limited Customers and Vendors: Users assigned to this role can view and access all features related to Customers and Sales, as well as Vendors and Expenses.

-• In-House Accountant: Users added to this role can access reporting, bookkeeping, and accounting features while restricting Payroll and administrative tasks like user management.
+• In-House Accountant: Users assigned to this role can access reporting, bookkeeping, and accounting features, while restricting Access to Payroll and administrative tasks, such as user management.
 (This role was previously called Standard All Access without Payroll.)

-• Company Admin: Users added in this role can view and do everything, which includes sending money, changing passwords, and adding users.
+• Company Admin: Users assigned to this role can view and perform all actions, including sending money, changing passwords, and adding users.
 Please note that not everyone should be made an admin.

 Nonbillable Roles